 A lot of yoke racks allow for other compound exercise like squats and presses because they have pre-drilled holes that allow for J-hooks to rack a barbell.

 #9.
 Farmers Walk

 To perform a farmers walk you grab the weight, one in each hand or in one hand called a suitcase carry, but for the farmers walk typically the same amount of weight in each hand which can be dumbbells, kettlebells, or use the actual farmers walk handles that you load weight plates on and walk for distance or time.

-You will see this in strongman competitions, but usually done as a frame carry with extremely heavy loads.
+You will see this in strongman competitions, but sometimes done as a frame carry with extremely heavy loads.
 The farmers walk can be the exercise you been looking for that is something new to add to your fitness routine to get you to that next level.
-Go outside, grab some heavy weight and walk with it!

 #10.
-Weighted walks
+Weighted Walks

 Once you want more of a challenge you can start using a weighted vest, wrist, and ankle weights to help you build strength, muscle, and endurance while you are out on a stroll.

 Weighted walks can actually help with injury prevention from lack of mobility.
 Whether you use a weighted vest or ankle and wrist weights walking can work wonders in your life.

 Enjoy the Summer!

-For many of us being cramped up in the house during the long winter makes you anxious and restless to get outdoors and have fun in the warm sun.
+For many of us being cramped up in the house during the long winter makes you anxious and restless to get outdoors to have fun in the warm sun.

-If you have any other ideas that I missed that you enjoy feel free to leave a comment and let me know what you like to do for the Summer to have fun and stay in shape.
+If you have any other ideas that I missed that you enjoy, feel free to leave a comment and let me know what you like to do for the Summer to have fun and stay in shape.